Posted 9 a.m. Wednesday, Aug. 9, 2023

-Top five things to pack after two years living with Covid-19, plus the full college packing list
+Top eight items to pack, plus the full college packing list

 - Headphones or earbuds - Remember you have a roommate(s), so anything that involves watching lectures or videos online would best be done using headphones.
 You’ll want the ability to focus on what you’re working on and cancel out other noise.
 Along those lines, make sure your device has video and audio capabilities.